zbabac/VCT/README.md

 #Sticky info for Linux:
 **Since new version needs ffplay and it can't be found as a static build for Linux, you have to both install ffmpeg package and copy the binaries that I included, ffmpeg and ffprobe manually to /usr/bin/.
 I created script to automate installations: `install_vct_apt.sh` for Debian, Ubuntu; and `install_vct_yum.sh` for Fedora, Centos, etc.
+**Just download it, run and it will download all prerequisites and install VCT in your home dir and create desktop shell file to run the app.**
+For other distros you need to do it manually.
 Please scroll to the end of this file to see how, and read INSTALL_README.txt included with download to learn how.

 ** 64-bit Macs seems to have a problem with recent mono releases: WinForms are not ported to 64-bit, so it doesn't work.
 That's why I didn't include it in main release.
 Older Macs (I have 10.7) seem to work with some GUI rendering issues.
 Plase try the Windows release with Crossover for Mac on new Macs!